 The caterpillar pupates within its webbed shelter.

-The adult moth of this species has blotchy brown forewings, each with dark markings including a broad band across the middle.
-The hindwings are pale yellow, darkeing toward the wingtips.
+The adult moths of this species have rusty-brown forewings with very varied dark markings.
+Some have broad dark band across the middle, some dark zigzag lines, and some a few dark spots.
+The hindwings are pale yellow, darkening toward the wingtips.
 The wingspan is about 2.5 cms.

 The species may be found in